“Quality is generally transparent when present, but easily recognized in its absence.” – Alan Gillies

 Will my puppy be housebroke by the time I take it home?

-By the time they are ready to leave they are typically litter box trained.
+No. By the time they are ready to leave they are typically litter box trained.
 However, if left the run of the house they will "forget" to go outside or go to the litter box because they are so easily sidetracked at that age.
 Some puppies house train easier than others and a lot of it depends on the person doing the house training.
 With a consistent schedule and someone that has been good about watching them, by about 6 months they usually have the system down pretty well as far as being able to "ask" to go outside or to go find their litter box.
 However, some can be slower and I've had some owners tell me that it didn't "click" with their dog until they were almost a year.
 I'll be honest, I'm awful at house training!
 I'm way too easily distracted and have too much other stuff going on.
 There is a reason I have doggy doors. :-)

 I use a litter box with all of my puppies starting at about 3 weeks.
-The litter in the box consists Alfalfa Pellets made for horse food which can be purchased at stores like Tractor Supply, Rural King, or any local feed mill.
+The litter in the box consists of Alfalfa Pellets made for horse food which can be purchased at stores like Tractor Supply, Rural King, or any local feed mill.
 The alfalfa pellets give it a grass smell so that it is easier for puppies to transition to going potty on grass.
 I pick solids out of the litter to flush down the toilet, throw in the trash, or add to a compost heap/garden bed and stir the litter twice a day to keep it fresh.
-I use a kitty litter scoop to shake out the pellets that have gotten wet and turned to dust.
-I discard the dust and put the dry pellets back in the box.
+I use a kitty litter scoop to shake out the pellets that have gotten wet and turned to dust, discard the dust and put the dry pellets back in the box.
 With a litter of puppies I change out the litter every 2 days.
 For a single pup, it can go several days or even a week between dumping the litter and replacing it with new.
 I also start puppies going outside during the day when they are about 5 weeks of age so they are used to pottying outside but don't know how to ask to go out yet.

 The easiest way to house train is to make sure that you also crate train or use an exercise pen or baby gates for a small enclosure.
 The puppy should be crated any time that someone isn't watching him/her.
 It only takes a puppy a matter of seconds to potty and if you are not watching them you could easily miss it.
 The puppies are used to a crate or exercise pen here but they share that space with their siblings, so when they first go to a new home they may whine/cry because they are alone.
 Many people break down and won't crate them and then complain that there are "accidents" in the house.
-Puppies will NOT potty in their crate unless they absolutely can not hold it any longer and as long as the crate isn't too big.
+Puppies will not potty in their crate unless they absolutely can not hold it any longer and as long as the crate isn't too big.
 Also, keep in mind that if your dog ever needs to be boarded for a vacation or would have to stay at a vet's office for any reason, they will most likely be crated and if not already crate trained, it will make an already stressful situation even more stressful.
 You are doing everyone, including the dog, a favor by making sure it is crate trained.
 You will find that as your puppy grows, it will enjoy having it's own private space and many dogs will go in the crate on their own for naps and quiet time.

 I also recommend that when your pup is not in his crate that you tether him to you.
 Simply put on his leash and attach the leash handle to your belt/belt loop with a double ended snap or carabineer.
 This keeps the pup from being able to sneak away and get into trouble.
 Once your pup learns good house manners and is housetrained, you can stop tethering and move to using baby gates to keep him out of areas that he needs to avoid.
 Keeping your pup tethered to you can also dissuade the "catch me if you can!" game and will help promote a good recall and/or heel command.
 With your puppy tethered to you, you can move away from your puppy and tell him "come" and if he doesn't come to you right away, you can use the leash to encourage your puppy toward you.
 This will easily help with the "catch me" game because they can't run away from you and the game is quickly ended.
 If every time you move away from your puppy you tell him "heel" and use the leash to have him walk with you on your left side, they will quickly learn that command also.